-The Sewerage & Water Board employees are proud that they can say, once again, that the excellent quality drinking water they produced in 2015 met or exceeded all U.S. Environmental Protection Agency water quality regulations.
+The Sewerage & Water Board employees are proud that, once again, the first-rate quality drinking water they produced in 2016 met or exceeded all U.S. Environmental Protection Agency water quality standards and regulations.
 The Sewerage & Water Board delivered this high quality and abundant water supply to homes and businesses in Orleans Parish for drinking, personal care and fire-fighting needs.
-A team of expert managers, engineers, operators, machinists, laboratory chemists, technicians, environmental experts, pumping and power professionals, experienced pipe, valve and fire hydrant repair crews and administrative support personnel all work together for one goal.
-That goal is a safe and reliable water supply for the citizens of New Orleans.
+A team of expert managers, engineers, operators, machinists, laboratory chemists, technicians, environmental experts, pumping and power professionals, experienced pipe, valve and fire hydrant repair crews and administrative support personnel all work to achieve a single goal.
+That goal is a safe and steadfast water supply for the citizens of New Orleans.

 The Sewerage & Water Board manages a complex water supply system stretching from the East Bank to the West Bank and featuring an intricate series of pipelines and treatment systems.
 Two features of this system stand out.
 First, the drinking water provided is among the safest in the country.
 Second, the system for delivering that water leads the nation in infrastructure waterline replacement.

 The Mississippi River is New Orleans' only source of potable water.
 The river flows past New Orleans at an average rate of 300 billion gallons per day.
 Raw river water is brought into two treatment plants by four intakes.
 The intakes are protected from ships and barges by concrete barriers and wooden pilings.
 The water is then treated via a complex purification process at the Carrollton Water Purification Plant for East Bank customers and at the Algiers Water Treatment Plant for West Bank customers.
 Combined, the two plants treat approximately 52 billion gallons of water per year.
-The plants remove about 20,000 tons of solid material from the raw river water.
-In 2015, the Carrollton Plant provided an average of 131.9 million gallons of drinking water per day to a population estimated to be about 342,807 people.
-The Algiers Water Plant provided an average of 9.4 million gallons to a population estimated to be about 52,560 people.
+The plants remove about 23,000 tons of solid material from the raw river water.
+In 2016, the Carrollton Plant provided an average of 131.6 million gallons of drinking water per day to a population estimated to be about 348,420 people.
+The Algiers Water Plant provided an average of 9.7 million gallons to a population estimated to be about 53,547 people.